i404788/distributed-worker/README.md

 ## What is this?
 Distributed Worker is a wrapper around the multiprocessing package allowing you to focus on the distributed computations instead of managing nodes/communication.
-You can use regular python primitive to communicate just as in multiprocessing, but you can also use remote machines as workers.
+You can use regular python primitives to communicate just as in multiprocessing, but you can also use remote machines as workers.

 ## How does it work?
 You create a `DistributedManager` which creates a central server for your workers to connect to.